gethinode/docs/content/en/docs/latest/components/card.md

 ## Examples

 Change the style of your card with class attributes and shortcode arguments.
-Use the

 ### Colored cards